June 13, 2013

-That knowledge should be gathered before you ever set foot in the dealership, says Bill Thomas, manager of sales and soft products training for the Mack Trucks Academy.
+That knowledge should be gathered before you ever set foot in the dealership, says Bill Thomas, formerly manager of sales and soft products training for Mack Trucks Academy.

 Thomas says the best sales calls are concise and to the point, suggesting that the days of the two-hour chit-chat laden sales pitch are likely over.